jdoleary/Spellmasons/docs/TasksCurrent.md

 # Tasks
-- Player's path now gets stuck on walls when moving
-- Pathfinding should consider unit radiuses now
 - Bug: Grunts can attack through walls if they are just beyond a corner
 - BUG: When branch is undefined occurs it should automatically regen the whole level
 - Introduce: explain info about new units when you first encounter them